penajtokyo/Tatu/README.md

 - Once they are done, they can hit the logout button in the Nav bar and are directed back the Home page.
 - *Note: User's passwords are encrypted before being stored in our database, for our user's security.

-## Tattoo Arist Flow and Functionality
+## Tattoo Artist Flow and Functionality
 - As a tattoo artist, I want to be able to have a location dedicated to me and my art work, and be a conduit for users to connect with artists.
 Tatu allows tattoo artists to create an account and login information* (using the Create Account Button and corresponding form on the Home Page), upload images and details of their work to their account, that will then be shared with our broader user base.
 - Tattoo artists can use the add photo modal/form (button found in the lower right corner) to add images to our database that will the display in their gallery and to our user's search results and default galleries.
 - Artists can also edit their information in the Edit Profile modal/form (button found in the lower right corner) if any of their information changes.
 This will update our datbase, and in turn updates the details found on the images they have in their and the user's galleries.